MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-default-network-access-policies-virtual-machines-23h2.md

 - You have created a logical network or a virtual network.
 For more information, see how to [Create a logical network](./tenant-logical-networks.md) or [Create a virtual network](./tenant-virtual-networks.md).

-TODO: check Arc or non-Arc VMs?
 - You have created a VM.
-For more information, see how to [Create Arc virtual machines on Azure Stack HCI](create-arc-virtual-machines.md).
+For more information, see how to [Manage VMs with Windows Admin Center](vm.md?context=/windows-server/context/windows-server-failover-clustering#create-a-new-vm).

 - FIXME: You have permissions to manage network access policies.
 For more information, see how to [Assign permissions to manage network access policies](./assign-permissions.md).